 Read food labels.
-Syrup, molasses, cane juice and fruit juice concentrate mean added sugar as well as most ingredients ending with the letters "ose" (like fructose & dextrose).
+Syrup, molasses, cane juice and fruit juice concentrate mean added sugars, and so do most ingredients ending with the letters "ose" (like fructose & dextrose).

 Enjoy fruit for dessert most days and limit traditional desserts to special occasions.